Call me crazy, because yes, I like to dig out tree stumps! I do it the fun and easy way, and I'm really good at it.

 “You’ve already told me your theory about how men, no matter their age, just like to play in dirt and mud.”
 I partially agreed because it is rather satisfying to get your hands not in mere dirt but in earth.
-She calls it playing in dirt and I call it spiritually connectiing to the planet and the cosmos: pa-tay-toe, pah-tot-o.
+She calls it playing in dirt, and I call it spiritually connecting to the planet and the cosmos: pa-tay-toe, pah-tot-o.

 “No. It’s more personal than that.
 It is specifically you.”
 A sip of wine, a half-interested flip of the magazine page.

 “Okay, I’ll bite.
 Why do I like to dig tree stumps?”